sal-siddiqui/flask-blog/README.md

 ## ▶️ Usage

 To run the application, you can either clone the GitHub repository to your local machine or pull the image from Docker.
+Thereafter, navigate to `localhost:5000/auth/login`.

 ### GitHub Repository